BDC Hamburger Icon

 2. Hold the back of your phone to the card reader.

-4. A blue checkmark will appear, signifying a successful payment.
+4. A blue check mark will appear, signifying a successful payment.

 TipBottom line

-Google Pay availability
+Google Wallet availability

 • Acme